MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 Testing can be split into two categories:

-- Validation of the cost model in terms of a corpus of interesting/worthwhile queries.
+- High-level _validation_ of the cost model in terms of a corpus of interesting/worthwhile queries.
-- Correctness of the cost model in terms of the costs it assigns to particular small queries.
+- Low-level _correctness_ of the cost model in terms of the costs it assigns to particular small queries.

 High-level validation requires running queries on meaningful amounts of data; low-level correctness checking might be able to run via `datadriven::walk` without using any data at all, just checking that certain queries are always given better costs than other queries.

+Low-level correctness can live in CI, but high-level validation may be costly enough to need to live elsewhere.
+We should ensure that high-level validation is run with some frequency to avoid drift.

 ## Lifecycle
 [lifecycle]: #lifecycle